swapneilbasutkar/brand-category-identifier/README.md

 # Brand Category Identifier

-A lightweight, zero-dependency (runtime) Node.js library to identify the category of a brand based on its name.
-It uses a hybrid approach of exact matching and a Naive Bayes classifier (via `natural`) for accurate and robust predictions.
+A robust Node.js library to identify brand categories using AI (LangChain + OpenAI + Tavily) with a fallback to a fast Naive Bayes classifier.

+## Features

+- **AI-Powered Identification**: Uses OpenAI (GPT-4) and Tavily Search to classify any brand with high accuracy and real-time data.
+- **Deterministic Pre-processing**: Normalizes brand names to handle variations.
+- **Strict Taxonomy**: Classifies into a standardized set of categories (Technology, Automotive, Fashion, etc.).

 ## Installation